insure logo

 What is the average cost of car insurance in Washington, D.C.?

 The average cost of full coverage car insurance in Washington, D.C. is $3,465 per year, or $289 per month.
-Your actual rate will depend on your vehicle, coverage level, driving history and location within the state.
+Your actual premium depends on your vehicle, coverage level, driving record and location.

 How can I lower my car insurance premium in Washington, D.C.?